 If issues arise, a property manager will work with you and your tenants to resolve them as smoothly and painlessly as possible.
 Having a mediator can be crucial for avoiding unproductive conflict.

-Furthermore, in the unfortunate case that issues become escalated, you may need to attend a Consumer Trader and Tenancy Tribunal.
+Furthermore, in the unfortunate case that issues become escalated, you may need to attend the NSW Civil and Administrative Tribunal.
 Property managers are well-versed in property legislation and can present the best case possible on your behalf as your official representative.

-A lot goes into the day-to-day management of rental properties – more than you might realise if you’re new to investing.
+A lot goes into the day-to-day management of rental properties – more than you might realise, especially if you are new to investing.

-Here’s an overview of all the day-to-day tasks a property manager will take care of:
+Here is an overview of all day-to-day tasks a property manager will take care of:

 - Performing routine inspections

-- Arranging repairs and maintenance (utilising established relationships with trusted contractors)
+- Arranging repairs and maintenance (using established relationships with trusted contractors)

 - Paying accounts and fees such as strata levies and council rates